 - NBCA volunteers include many of the nation’s foremost experts on blood clots and blood clotting disorders.

-- NBCA programs include patient education and professional training on the signs, symptoms, and prevention of blood clots and clotting disorders.
+- NBCA programs include patient education and professional training about the signs, symptoms, and prevention of blood clots and clotting disorders.

-- The organization is a member of both the National Health Council and the Thrombosis and Hemostasis Societies of North America.
+- The organization is a member of both the Thrombosis and Hemostasis Societies of North America and the National Health Council.

 - NBCA combines the unique perspectives of healthcare providers, individuals afflicted with clotting disorders, and community leaders who are passionate about this healthcare crisis.